Why News Releases Fail

 16. You are trying to be special, just for the sake of it, but you come back off eccentric.
 Forget it.
 Don’t create a fake or inflated photo.
 Be yourself.

 18. You are surely no longer credible.
-It may be your ideas are actually no longer nicely concept out, or which you’ve presented old well-worn fabric, or which you are too excessive or debatable, or not certified.
+It may be your ideas are no longer nicely concept out, or you’ve presented old well-worn fabric, or you are too excessive or debatable, or not certified.
 You may not be expert sufficient or sufficiently qualified to make the statements compared to others in your discipline.
 You want to give information that qualifies you nicely and correctly.

 Get real.
 You may not get rich off one information launch.
 Your chances of getting famous are pretty much as narrow.